 - a.
-The shipping paper for a hazardous waste shipment must have the following entries in addition to the entries required for other hazardous material shipments: - (1) Proper shipping description. - (2) Name, address, and telephone number of the hazardous waste generator. - (3) Name and address of the hazardous waste disposal facility. - (4) Name of transporter. - (5) Waste manifest number. - (6) Special handling instructions. - b.
-Before picking up a rail car containing hazardous waste from a hazardous waste generator, either: - the shipper/generator will sign the original hazardous waste manifest if they have the authority to sign on behalf of the company;
+The shipping paper for a hazardous waste shipment must have the following entries in addition to the entries required for other hazardous material shipments: - (1) Name, address, and telephone number of the hazardous waste generator. - (2) Name and address of the hazardous waste disposal facility. - (3) Name of transporter. - (4) Waste manifest number. - (5) Special handling instructions. - b.
+Before picking up a rail car containing hazardous waste from a hazardous waste generator, either: - (1) the shipper/generator will sign the original hazardous waste manifest if they have the authority to sign on behalf of the company;

-- (2) a member of the train crew, or another designated railroad employee, must sign on behalf of the company in the "Transporter acknowledgement" section of the manifest. - c.
+(2) a member of the train crew, or another designated railroad employee, must sign on behalf of the company in the "Transporter acknowledgement" section of the manifest.

+- c.
 When delivering rail cars of hazardous waste to a disposal facility, either: - (1) the disposal facility has an agreement with the company to forward the signed manifest directly to Revenue Waybilling;